flsck/rlolesports/README.md

 ```

 That’s it.
 Now we have data for the game and could analyze, for example,
 the time series of totalGold.
+Below is just a possible graphical
+illustration of the total gold difference over time.
+Note that we have
+not adressed the time axis, which is not currently gametime, but just
+the UTC time.

 ``` r
 # Since the data.frame returns one row per team member per team, we need to extract just